-Broad Ocean Area: This species is not likely to occur in the BOA of the Action Area.
+Broad Ocean Area: This species may occur in the BOA of the Action Area.
+Pygmy sperm whales are distributed throughout the North Pacific in deep waters and along continental slopes (Carretta et al. 2018).
+Because of their pelagic distribution, sightings of this species are rare.
+Along the US west coast, Kogia whales have been observed and based on stranding records, these observations are likely K. breviceps rather than K. sima (Carretta et al. 2018).
 Pygmy sperm whales have rarely been sighted in the Hawaiian Islands EEZ, but two whales were cited during a 2002 shipboard survey (Carretta et al. 2014).
 While sighting are rare, several stranding or dead pygmy sperm whales have been found in the Hawaiian Islands, at least seven between 2000 and 2014 (Carretta et al. 2014, West et al. 2009).
 Nothing is known about stock structure for this species (Carretta et al. 2014).